-We have little definite information about Pope St. Caius.
-Iit was said that he was a relative of the Emperor Diocletian and was also an uncle of an unidentified holy Susanna.
+We have little definite information about Pope Saint Caius.
+It was said that he was a relative of the Emperor Diocletian and was also an uncle of an unidentified holy Susanna.
 He also made up the final structure of the lower orders.
 The information is not verifiable, but seems to maybe preclude his martyrdom, because – on the threshold of Peter from 283 to 296 – he died before the Diocletian persecution was unleashed.

 Legend has it that Caius was born in the Dalmatian city of Salona (nda: Solin is about 5 km NE of Split), to a noble family related to the Roman emperor Diocletian.

 Pope Caius was consecrated on December 17, 283.
 However, during his pontificate, the anti-repression was much attenuated.
 There were concessions for the construction of new churches and the expansion of cemeteries.

 At the same time, on the home front, heresies multiplied.
 The last in chronological order was that of “Mitra” (nda: manicheistic type of heresy, of Asian origin, for which God assumed the heavenly contrast of light and of darkness).